Johannesburg to Cape Town: A 3-week itinerary for South Africa

 //Passing through//

 I ended up in Sedgefield by chance after I struck up a conversation with a hostel owner while riding the Baz Bus.
-Since this was a long day of travel and Sedgefield was one of the stops along the way, my new friend Lyle ended up inviting everyone to enjoy a drink as his hostel AfroVibes while we stretched our legs.
+Since this was a long day of travel and Sedgefield was one of the stops along the way, my new friend Lyle ended up inviting everyone to enjoy a drink at his hostel AfroVibes while we stretched our legs.

 I ended up learning that the town of Sedgefield has been granted cittaslow status, which is a movement that started out in Italy but has spread worldwide.
-Basically, it seeks to get people to slow down, live a healthy lifestyle, preserve local traditions, promote community decision making, care for the environment and support local businesses.
-To be a cittaslow town you also need to have a population of less than 50,000 people.
+Basically, it seeks to get people to slow down, live a healthy lifestyle, preserve local traditions, promote community decision-making, care for the environment and support local businesses.
+To be a cittaslow town you also need to have a population of fewer than 50,000 people.
 This was my first time hearing about this movement so I found it fascinating and it made me curious to come back to Sedgefield and experience it for myself.

 Things to do in Sedgefield

 Sedgefield is in a pretty cool location right between Knysna and Wilderness, so you can enjoy a lot of different activities in and around the area.
-The most popular activity is bungy jumping off the Bloukrans Bridge, but even if you’re not a thrill seeker you can try things like surfing, wakeboarding, stand up paddle boarding, paragliding, mountain biking, horse riding, canoeing, and more.
+The most popular activity is bungy jumping off the Bloukrans Bridge, but even if you’re not a thrill seeker you can try things like surfing, wakeboarding, stand-up paddle boarding, paragliding, mountain biking, horse riding, canoeing, and more.

 AfroVibe Adventure Lodge in South Africa with great drinks and coastal views and beach adventures!

-Where to stay
+Where to stay in Sedgefield

-Even though I didn’t personally get to stay at AfroVibes Adventure Lodge, I really liked what I saw during my quick stopover, so I thought I’d mention it for anyone considering Sedgefield as a destination.
+Even though I didn’t personally get to stay at AfroVibes Adventure Lodge, I really liked what I saw during my quick stopover, so I thought I’d mention it to anyone considering Sedgefield as a destination.
 The hostel is located on Myoli Beach and I’m not exaggerating when I say that it’s right on the beach!
 It’s a great spot for all you surfers, kite-boarders, and wake-boarders out there; all you have to do is roll out of bed and you’re right on the water.

 Wilderness